-From Thanksgiving to New Year’s, American’s throw away 25% more trash (25 millions tons of garbage) than any other time of the year.
-Australians use 150,000 kilometres of wrapping paper–enough to wrap the world in paper almost 4x.
+From Thanksgiving to New Year’s, Americans throw away 25% more trash (25 million tons of garbage) than any other time of the year.
+And, Australians use 150,000 kilometers of wrapping paper (enough to wrap the world almost 4 times)!

-It’s time to make new holiday traditions that are rooted in comfort for all.
+It’s time to make new holiday traditions that are less wasteful and reduce our impact on the earth.
 To combat waste this holiday, we’ve compiled our favorite crafty ways to get festive a little more sustainably, including eco-friendly gifts.

 Sustainable holiday decorations